Pinpoint tests of microclimate control (cars from 08.2001)

 Go to G5

-• Is the measured resistance greater than 10 kΩ in both cases?
+• Is the measured resistance greater than 10 kOhm in both cases?

 Yes

-CHECK and if necessary REPLACE the heater control module.
-CHECK the system is working properly
+CHECK and REPLACE if necessary the heater control module.
+CHECK the system for proper operation

 No

-FIND and REPAIR short circuit «mass» in the electrical circuit 32-FA76 (white-blue) or 33-FA76 (yellow-blue) between the heater control module and the air recirculation damper positioning motor using the wiring diagrams.
-CHECK the system is working properly
+LOCATE and REPAIR the short to ground in circuit 32-FA76 (WH/BU) or 33-FA76 (YE/BU) between the heater control module and the recirculated air flap positioning motor using the Wiring Diagrams.
+CHECK for proper system operation

-PINPOINT TEST H: AIR CONDITIONING NOT WORKING (HEATER FAN OK)
+PINPOINT TEST H: AIR CONDITIONING SYSTEM NOT WORKING (HEATER FAN OK)

 STATES